Salisbury Cathedral: History

+Salisbury became the seat of a bishop in 1075.
+At the time, the city was at the now-abandoned site of Old Sarum, on a hill about 2 mi north of the present-day cathedral.
+Old Sarum Cathedral was built in the years after and was consecrated in 1092.

-Possibly as a response to deteriorating relations between the clergy and the military at Old Sarum Cathedral, the decision was taken to re-site the cathedral, with the seat of the bishopric being moved to New Sarum, or Salisbury.
-The move occurred during the tenure of Richard Poore, the cathedral's bishop.
+In 1197, bishop Herbert Poore sought permission to re-site the cathedral, possibly due to deteriorating relations between the clergy and the military at Old Sarum.
+Permission was granted but the move was delayed repeatedly until the tenure of his successor and brother Richard Poore.
+A legend tells that Bishop Poore shot an arrow in the direction he would build the cathedral; the arrow hit a deer, which died in the place where Salisbury Cathedral is now.

 Construction was paid for by donations, principally from the canons and vicars of southeast England, who were asked to contribute a fixed annual sum until the building was completed.
-A legend tells that the Bishop of Old Sarum, Richard Poore, shot an arrow in the direction he would build the cathedral; the arrow hit a deer, which died in the place where Salisbury Cathedral is now.

-The foundation stones were laid on 28 April 1220 by William Longespée, 3rd Earl of Salisbury and by Ela of Salisbury, 3rd Countess of Salisbury.
+The foundation stones were laid on 28 April 1220 by William Longespée, 3rd Earl of Salisbury, and by Ela of Salisbury, 3rd Countess of Salisbury.
 Much of the freestone for the cathedral came from the Teffont Evias Quarry.
-As a result of the high water table on the new site, the cathedral was built on foundations only 4 ft deep, and by 1258 the nave, transepts, and choir were complete.
-The only major sections begun later were the cloisters, added in 1240, the chapter house in 1263, the tower and spire, which at 404 ft dominated the skyline from 1320.
-Because most of the cathedral was built in only 38 years, it has a single consistent architectural style, Early English Gothic.
+As a result of the high water table on the new site, the cathedral was built on foundations only 4 ft deep.
+By 1258, the nave, transepts, and choir were complete.
+As a result of being mostly built in only 38 years, Salisbury has by far the most consistent architectural style of any medieval English cathedral.
+The style used is known as Early English Gothic or Lancet Gothic, the latter referring to the use of lancet windows which are not divided by tracery.

+The only major sections begun later were the cloisters, added in 1240, the chapter house in 1263, the tower and spire, which at 404 ft dominated the skyline from 1330.
 In total, 70,000 tons of stone, 3,000 tons of timber and 450 tons of lead were used in the construction of the cathedral.
+Upon completion, it had the highest masonry spire in England and the third highest overall, after Lincoln and St Paul's.
+The collapse of the latter two spires in the mid-16th century left Salisbury's as the highest overall.